 Here is something else to consider.
 The ancient form of the name, either "Shattocke" or "Shatticke," does not appear to be descriptive and cannot be traced by etymology to a place, occupation or other obvious human feature or activity, or a feature or activity of the natural world.
 Almost all etymologists consider it to be or German origin.
 We come from a very specific place, Devon and Somerset.
 So while the theory of a recent (i.e. around 1330 AD) immigration of a "Shattocke" family to England might is still plausible.
 However if it is not be the case, perhaps it can be said that the Shattockes that carry the name down to the present are members of a single founding family around the 14th century.
 And we are the handful of survivors of black plagues, of English civil war, of religious persecution, of crop failures and economic turbulence.
 Aren't we lucky to have such a rare and unique last name?
 It makes the job of re-establishing the family's shared history so much easier than names like Smith or London.

 On the following page of this site, The Diaspora

 , I discuss the modern distribution of the family throughout the world.

 The next chapter of our story unfolds on the next page.
-A majority of the descendants of the Shattocke Celts who arrived in England to farm its fertile land in Devon and Somerset sometime in the Dark Ages or the early Medieval period would find themselves uprooted again by social and economic forces and scattered almost literally to the four corners of the earth.
+A majority of the descendants of the Shattocke Celts who arrived in England to participate in the wool and cloth industry would find themselves uprooted again by social and economic forces and scattered almost literally to the four corners of the earth.
 I call it The Diaspora.